Iglesia y Convento de La Merced

 Convento de Capuchinas

 Was the last female convent founded in the city.
-One of the biggest attractions is the impressive tower of retirement, circular configuration of 18 cells.
+One of the biggest attractions is the impressive tower of retirement with circular configuration of 18 cells.

 Museo del Arte Colonial